How To Get the Perfect Kitchen for Your Wisconsin Lake House

 Decorative Range Hoods

 Range hoods also reflect what’s happening in the room.
-If your goal is to weave nature throughout the kitchen, then bring in raw elements.
-Our Lake DuBay customer loved the natural simplicity of reclaimed wood so she accented the range hood with it and coordinated wooden plank open shelving on a corner wall.
+If you want to weave nature throughout the kitchen, bring in raw elements.
+Our Lake DuBay customer loved the natural simplicity of reclaimed wood, so she accented the range hood with it and coordinated wooden plank open shelving on a corner wall.
 Hammered metal, copper, barn wood and stone range hoods are good choices for rustic settings.

 Kitchen Range Hood